 Talk to your child’s teachers, coaches, cafeteria staff and bus drivers to help them understand your child’s allergies and asthma.
 These are the people that are in daily contact with your child.
 By communicating these health conditions should they arise, will help to keep your child safer.
 Make sure they know what to do in case of an allergy or asthma emergency.

 The action plan is something that is developed by our Colorado ENT Allergy and Asthma doctors when your child is diagnosed with asthma or allergies.
 Give your school a copy of the allergy and asthma action plan to keep on hand.
 If there is a risk of a severe allergic reaction, a medical alert bracelet may help to inform others of the concern.
 This works well for staff that doesn’t know your child, like a substitute teacher.

 Our allergy and asthma specialists encourage patients to be vigilant with asthma monitoring and to follow their action plans.
 At the beginning of the school year, this can be especially important.
 Allergens and germs have all come together and produced a common cold extravaganza.
 This can also be a busy time of the year which can make it easier to forget medications etc. By sticking to the action plan, it can help to prevent any emergencies.

 From volunteering in the classroom to joining PTA, it’s important to be involved in your child’s school.
 As you become familiar with the school community and your child’s surroundings, it will help you to feel safer and more confident when you send your child to school.
 This creates good relationships and can also help keep your child safe.

-Colorado ENT & Allergy is the regional leader in Colorado Springs for ear, nose, throat and allergy care, providing a full range of the highest-quality, patient-centered services.
+Colorado ENT & Allergy is the regional leader in Colorado Springs for ear, nose, throat, and allergy care, providing a full range of the highest-quality, patient-centered services.
 Please Contact Us Today for a Consultation.
-We’ll be happy to answer all your questions.
+Pediatric ENTs will be happy to answer all your questions.